 2) Improve your home’s humidity

 One of the more common household microbes that stir up respiratory problems is typically the result of excessive humidity and mold.
 If your home is too humid it can become the preferred environment for microbes to grow and thrive, possibly causing a host of structural problems as well as respiratory problems.
 On the other side, if your home lacks adequate humidity, it can cause dryness of the skin, nose and throat, leading to other concerns.
-Lucky for you, a great solution for decreasing humidity can be treated with a household dehumidifier.
-To increase humidity for dry areas, a humidifier is the best solution.
+Lucky for you, a great solution for reducing humidity can be treated with a household dehumidifier.
+To increase humidity for dry areas, a humidifier is the right solution.